Ornellah/devopsSandbox/README.md

 # devopsSandbox

 Creation of ansible image.
 Creation of httpd image.
+Creation of mysql server and client containers.